sjtrotter/merl/README.md

 If your install of Rocket League quits working after using this program, you should be able to fix it by opening your Epic Games Launcher and going to your Library, clicking the three-dots next to Rocket League and then clicking Verify.

 # Installation
-If you have python installed on your computer, you should be able to download the source script and run it as-is.
+If you have python installed on your computer, you should be able to clone the repository and run the source script merl.py as-is (from its own directory).

 You may need to install the additional libraries `pillow` and `pypiwin32` with the command `pip install <library>` for each one (or `python -m pip install <library>`).

-If you do not, or are not sure, you should be able to download the merl.exe from the dist folder and run it.
+If you do not, or are not sure, you should be able to download the merl.zip file, extract it, and run merl.exe

 # Using merl
 ## Before you Run